-A. I am continually fascinated by the burning desire among graduating medical students and even residents, and particularly their spouses, to purchase a home as soon as is humanly possible despite having a net worth of a negative $200,000 or $300,000.
+A. I am continually fascinated by the burning desire among graduating medical students and even residents—and particularly their spouses—to purchase a home as soon as humanly possible despite having a net worth of -$200,000 or -$300,000.
 For many people, owning their home is a signal to themselves and others that they have finally “made it.”
 Combine that signal with heavy marketing from the realty and mortgage industries, and we see far too many doctors purchasing the wrong house at the wrong time and at the wrong price.
-Although it is certainly possible to get lucky, there are several important financial principles doctors should understand in order to buy their home properly.
+Although it is certainly possible to get lucky, there are several important financial principles doctors should understand to buy their home properly.

 There are lots of great reasons to own your own home, including the fact that you can have as many pets as you like, you can paint the walls whatever color you prefer, and the landlord can never throw you out on the street.
 Financially speaking, there are many significant benefits of owning a home.
-You avoid paying rent, you get to keep any price appreciation, and mortgage interest and taxes are usually fully deductible.
-Most mortgage payments are fixed, so as the years go by, the mortgage actually gets cheaper and cheaper on an after-inflation basis rather than increasing with inflation as rent generally does.
+You avoid paying rent, you get to keep any price appreciation, and you can usually deduct mortgage interest and taxes.
+Most mortgage payments are fixed, so as the years go by, the mortgage actually gets cheaper on an after-inflation basis rather than increasing with inflation as rent generally does.
 For most people, a paid-off home reduces required minimum monthly income dramatically, which further reduces the need for disability insurance, life insurance, and a larger portfolio nest egg.

 Is a Home a Good Deal for You?

-Too often, prospective first-time home buyers believe real estate agents who advise buying because “the mortgage is less than your rent” or “you don’t want to keep throwing money away, do you?”
+Too often, prospective first-time home buyers believe real estate agents who say you should buy because “the mortgage is less than your rent” or “you don’t want to keep throwing money away, do you?”
 What rookie buyers don’t know, however, is well-known by real estate investors.
-The mortgage is supposed to not only be lower than the rent but dramatically lower.
+The mortgage is supposed to be dramatically lower than rent.
 That’s because the landlord has to pay all those other expenses.
-A real estate investor expects about 45 percent of gross rent to go toward non-mortgage expenses.
-In order to compare apples to apples, multiply your prospective principal and interest payment on a 30-year mortgage by 1.8.
+A real estate investor expects about 45% of gross rent to go toward non-mortgage expenses.
+To compare apples to apples, multiply your prospective principal and interest payment on a 30-year mortgage by 1.8.
 If renting a comparable home is much less than that figure, there is a very good chance you will be better off renting unless you are in the home for a very long time.

 Even when purchasing a home makes sense, it is critical to realize that a home purchase is mostly a consumption item, not an investment.

 Given these and other economic realities, it generally does not make sense for an EM resident to purchase a home.
-If you think you are an exception, run the numbers using The New York Times' “Is It Better to Rent or Buy?” calculator found at www.nytimes.com and see just how much appreciation you will have to realize just to break even, much less come out ahead.
-In fact, most attendings would do far better renting for six to 12 months out of residency.
-This allows physicians to stabilize their finances, make sure the job is working out, and provide a much more thoughtful and deliberate housing search, all enabling a much stronger negotiating position.
+If you think you are an exception, run the numbers using The New York Times' “Is It Better to Rent or Buy?” calculator and see how much appreciation you will have to realize just to break even, much less come out ahead.
+In fact, most attendings would do far better renting for 6-12 months out of residency.
+This allows physicians to stabilize their finances, make sure the job is working out, and provide a much more thoughtful and deliberate housing search—all of which enable a much stronger negotiating position.

 Be a Savvy Home Buyer

-Even when purchasing a home makes sense, it is critical to realize that a home purchase is mostly a consumption item, not an investment.
+Even when purchasing a home does make sense, it is critical to realize that a home purchase is mostly a consumption item, not an investment.
 Larger homes require more money to heat, cool, maintain, furnish, landscape, insure, upgrade, and clean.
 Try to buy a home closer to what you truly need rather than everything you could possibly want.
-Although a mortgage lender may approve you for a home costing four to five times your gross salary, you would do well to make sure your mortgage is less than two times your gross income.
-So if you make $250,000, the general rule is that your loan amount should be less than $500,000.
+Although a mortgage lender may approve you for a home costing 4-5 times your gross salary, you would do well to make sure your mortgage is less than two times your gross income.
+So, if you make $250,000, the general rule is that your loan amount should be less than $500,000.